 Sony A6300 vs Fujifilm X-Pro 2 -Which Camera Is Better?

 But I also love my X-Pro 2.
 It’s all around classier.
 The camera itself is almost a fashion statement.
-This would be my choice for studio shooting, landscape photography or even weddings.
-It’s a beautiful camera and it produces some of the best images I’ve seen.
+I would choose studio shooting, landscape photography, or weddings.
+It’s a beautiful camera producing some of my best images.
 And if Photoshop and Lightroom are not your forte, then the film simulators produce some amazing JPEGs right out of the box.

-Now, if I had to choose one camera to be stuck on a desert island with, it might be the Sony A6300.
-It’s lighter, smaller and has a tilt-screen so all around it’s just slightly easier to handle.
+Now, if I had to choose one camera to be stuck on a desert island, it might be the Sony A6300.
+It’s lighter, smaller, and has a tilt-screen, so it’s just slightly easier to handle overall.

 Now if you want the best APS-C mirrorless camera on the market, check out the Fujifilm X-T2 Review.